ttytan123/Encoder/README.md

 # Encoder

-This is a java project for a simple encoder/decoder based on the following specifications from attached pdf
+This is a java project for a simple encoder/decoder based on the following specifications from attached pdf [Encoder (New) V1.pdf]

 Project name: DXC encoder/decoder
 Developed using eclipse IDE